 1. (2) Praising God for His mercy and truth.

 a.
-For His merciful kindness is great: In thinking of reasons to praise God, the psalmist first lists, because of His great hesed (merciful kindness).
-The Hebrew actually has His hesed hesed is great, with the idea of God’s loyal, covenant love repeated twice for emphasis.
+For His merciful kindness is great: In thinking of reasons to praise God, the psalmist first lists His great hesed (merciful kindness).
+The Hebrew actually says His hesed hesed is great, with the idea of God’s loyal, covenant love repeated twice for emphasis.

 i.
 Is great: The Hebrew word doesn’t have the thought of exceedingly large, but as something that is mighty and prevails.
 “Gabar, is strong: it is not only great in bulk or number, but it is powerful; it prevails over sin, Satan, death, and hell.”
 (Clarke)